-In this article we propose to explore in a concise manner Howard Gardner’s varying approaches to the “Multiple Intelligence Theory” and their relevance to Accelerated Learning Techniques.
+In this article, we will to explore in a concise manner Howard Gardner’s varying approaches to the “Multiple Intelligence Theory” and their relevance to Accelerated Learning Techniques.
 The objective, in other words, the article is to enlighten the readers of its practical utility for which reason it found popular acceptance with the practising educationalists especially those based in the USA.
 In effect, the concept and the realisation of it are discussed simultaneously.
 ‘We as human beings in an imperfect world constantly perform the functions of understanding and such understanding determine the good or evil of the performance of such acts’ (Howard Gardner, 1999).
 If this be the case, all his approaches drive one key theme, viz, that people in general and children, in particular, should be imparted the skills of ‘ Accelerated Learning Techniques’, to make the world a better place to live and such knowledge which they should acquire towards this purpose should not be confused with morality.
-Self-knowledge is the best knowledge to avoid the mistakes of the past and ‘Multiple Intelligence Theory’s purpose is to synthesise such self-understanding.
+Self-knowledge is the best knowledge to avoid the mistakes of the past and ‘Multiple Intelligence Theories’ purpose is to synthesise such self-understanding.

 2.0: Brief description of important types of Gardner’s Intelligence Theory:

 For those who are interested in self-learning and impart ‘Accelerated Learning Techniques’ to make their children to help them to grow as holistic adults, it would be of help to understand different types of Gardner’s ‘Multiple Intelligence Theory’.
 However, by way of a general note, it may be relevant to mention that no value judgement as happiness or sadness could be attached to Intelligences, as they are emotionally neutral.

 2.1: Linguistic Intelligence: